 Exposure is the biggest factor.
 Exposure will, to some degree, dictate the style and color of the door.
-If the door is not fully protected by a roof overhang, we recommend a wood such as mahogony or white oak that will better endure the rigors of sun and weather, together with an oil finish.
+If the door is not fully protected by a roof overhang, we recommend a wood such as Mahogony or White Oak which will better endure the rigors of sun and weather, together with an oil finish.
 Doors that are more exposed require regular maintenance of their finish.

-Yes, our customers often supply their own reclaimed wood.
-It must be dry.
-We’ll also need to ensure it is a quality and quantity necessary to produce your project.
+Yes.
+Our customers often supply their own reclaimed wood but it must be dry.
+We’ll also need to ensure that is of a quality and quantity necessary to produce your specific project.

 We can source and use any wood that you would like.
-We typically use indigenous material such as Douglas Fir (Mixed Grain, Vertical Grain or Face Grain), Pine, Alder (Knotty or Superior), Oak (White, Red, or Quarter Sawn) or Cherry.
+We typically use indigenous material such as Douglas Fir (Mixed Grain, Vertical Grain), Pine, Alder (Knotty or Superior), Oak (White, Red, or Quarter Sawn) or Cherry.
 However, we can use specialty woods such as Walnut, Brazilian Cherry (Jatoba), or Sapele (Mahogany).
-We often have a supply of reclaimed wood on hand.
+We often also have a supply of reclaimed wood on hand.

-We are delighted to assist you in designing an ideal entry system, interior door or kitchen, bath and built-in cabinetry.
+We would be delighted to assist you with designing your ideal entry system, interior doors, kitchen, bath or other built-in cabinetry.
 We have in-house specialists and draftsmen to bring your vision alive or help you find the design that inspires you.

 Once we get an idea of the basic design or layout of your project, we provide you with design drawings.
 Next we tweak the design based on your specifications.
 From there, we move to final shop drawings, which you approve before we start building.

-For stains, often customers start by looking at the samples on this site.
-From there, we send actual stain samples on the chosen type of wood.
-We can match stain samples you have seen elsewhere.
-Or, create custom stains to meet your needs.
+For stains, customers often start by looking at the samples on our website or our office.
+When the customer has it narrowed down to a few options, we send actual stain samples on the chosen type of wood to them.
+We can also match stain samples you have seen elsewhere, or create custom stains to meet your needs.